muratk5n/thirdwave/en/README.md

 ---

-Here is the link for the excerpts from the Alvera book again
+Here is the link for collated excerpts from the Alvera book again

 [[-]](2022/06/the-h2-revolution-almeda.html)

 ---

-"Aramco and [Thai energy company] PTT team up on green and blue hydrogen"
+H2 Fuel News: "Aramco and [Thai energy company] PTT team up on green and blue hydrogen"

 ---